RahmanQureshi/heroku-buildpack-google-chrome/README.md

-# heroku-buildpack-google-chrome
+# heroku-buildpack-google-chrome-83

+Forked and hacked from https://github.com/heroku/heroku-buildpack-google-chrome.

-This buildpack downloads and installs (headless) Google Chrome from your choice of release channels.
+This buildpack downloads and installs (headless) Google Chrome stable version 83 from slimjet.
+Ignore the things below about being able to select channels.

 ## Channels